Location: WanakaSkip to gallery

 Materiality is expressed in this house to give a feel of traditional Kiwi bach architecture.
 The post and beam structure gives a classic rhythm along the northern faced with an array of verandah posts.
 Cedar cladding provides warmth to contrast the hard surfaces of the large expanse of glazing and polished concrete surfaces.

 Another reality of this Wanaka site is the cold winter climate, paired with hot summers.
-To combat this, high thermal detailing was provided in four distinct areas:
+To combat this, high thermal detailing was provided in four distinct areas, drawing on Passive House Principles:

-- Glazing: Due to the large area of glazing, high quality joinery suites were opted for.
-Triple glazed, argon filled, low E coatings, with thermally broken frames.
+- Glazing: Due to the large area of glazing, high-quality joinery suites were opted for.
+Triple glazed, argon filled, low E glazing was installed within thermally broken frames.

 - Roofing: Metalcraft insulated panels were used in the roofing.
 This system removes thermal bridges to avoid heat loss through the ceiling.